marcdotson/conjoint-ensembles/code/README.md

 - `conj_hmnl.cpp` Helper functions in C++ for `conj_hmnl.R`.
 - `ensemble_weights.R` Generate ensemble weights with a `stanfit` object as input.
+- `hmnl_ensemble.stan` Estimate an HMNL as part of an ensemble.
+- `hmnl.stan` Estimate an HMNL.

+The following function stored in `/code/src` may be deprecated.

+- `EmpBayes.R` Raw code for running empirical Bayes.
 - `generate_data.stan` Generate data according to a HMNL.
 - `hit_prob.R` Compute hit probabilities.
 - `hit_rate.R` Compute hit rates.
-- `hmnl_ensemble.stan` Estimate an HMNL as part of an ensemble.
 - `hmnl.R` Estimate an HMNL.
-- `hmnl.stan` Estimate an HMNL.
-- `predictive_fit_ensemble.R` Compute predictive fit for an ensemble of models.
-- `predictive_fit_hmnl.R` Compute predictive fit for an HMNL.